diodechain/diode_feedback/README.md

 # Diode Feedback

 This is the place for Diode users, testers and developers to give feedback and report issues.
-Please submit bug reports or feature requests for Diode Drive as an Issue in this project.
+Please submit bug reports or feature requests for Diode as an Issue in this project.

 Please include with all issues:
 1) Operating system and version
-2) Diode Drive version
+2) Diode software (App or CLI) and version
 3) Problem description
 4) Steps to reproduce (if known)
 5) Screen shot (if applicable)